- Viewing Profile: Reputation: Zerych

 Hindering Strikes: Those shape shifting Druids won’t understand until it hits them.

 WoD did a significant number of racial tweaks this time around.
-Recently the PvP trinkets were nerfed making Human a much weaker choice compared to before.
-This means you can go another face is you feel like it without too much of a drawback.
+Recently the PvP trinkets were nerfed making Human a much weaker choice compared to before, and then they were buffed immensely in 6.1.
+In other words, go human.

 Horde racials were nerfed into oblivion.
 The entire faction is unviable from a competitive standpoint.
 Here’s to hoping the NA community picks up on the EU way of life and everyone goes to the significantly superior Alliance.